Online Low Rank Matrix Completion: Experiments

-\paragraph{Simulated Dataset:} We set users $\s{M}=100$, items $\s{N}=150$ and rounds $\s{T}=1000$.
-As baseline, we use the UCB algorithm (see Remark \ref{rmk:begin}) that does not use the low rank structure of the algorithm.
-We design the unknown reward matrix $\fl{P}=\fl{uv}^{\s{T}}$ in the following manner: the entries of $\fl{u}$ are randomly sampled from the set $\{1,-1\}$ and all entries in $\fl{v}$ are uniformly sampled from $[\s{Gap}/2,-\mathsf{Gap}/2]$ where $\s{Gap}$ is a parameter unknown to the implemented algorithms.
-Thus, we ensure that the difference between the reward of best and second best item also increases with $\s{Gap}$.
-The algorithms are allowed to make observations from a noisy version of $\fl{P}$ (say $\fl{P}_{\s{noisy}}$) where $\fl{P}_{\s{noisy}} \leftarrow \fl{P}+\fl{E}$ and every entry of $\fl{E}$ is sampled i.i.d according to $\ca{N}(0,0.1)$.
-We vary $\s{Gap}/2$ and run Algorithm \ref{algo:p1} with different exploration periods $m$, Algorithm \ref{algo:phased_elim}, the UCB algorithm and compare the regrets incurred in Figure \ref{fig:average_regret_gap1}.
-Notice that Algorithm \ref{algo:phased_elim} outperforms the UCB algorithm and Algorithm \ref{algo:p1} (for all exploration periods $m$ used).
-Next, in Figure \ref{fig:time_comparison}, we plot the regret incurred at time $t$ (up to $t<150$) as $t$ is increased for Algorithms \ref{algo:p1}, \ref{algo:phased_elim} and the UCB Algorithm.
-For Algorithm \ref{algo:p1}, the regret is high at all times during exploration and then it experiences a sharp drop in the exploitation period.
-However, for Algorithm \ref{algo:phased_elim}, the regret decreases in each phase and so we observe a more gradual decrease in the regret; thus Algorithm \ref{algo:phased_elim} is an anytime algorithm.
+In our final experiment in the repeated setting with $\s{T}=1000$, we plot the regret $\s{M}^{-1}\sum_{u \in [\s{M}]}\max_{j \in [\s{N}]}\fl{P}_{uj}- \frac{1}{\s{M}}\sum_{u\in[\s{M}]}\mathbf{P}_{u\rho_u(t)}$ at time $t$ (up to $t<150$) as $t$ is increased for Algorithms \ref{algo:p1}, \ref{algo:phased_elim} and the UCB Algorithm (the reported values are averaged over $10$ simulations).
+For Algorithm \ref{algo:p1}, the regret is high at all times during the exploration period and then it experiences a sharp drop in the exploitation period.
+On the other hand, for Algorithm \ref{algo:phased_elim}, the regret decreases in each phase and so we observe a more gradual decrease in the regret; thus Algorithm \ref{algo:phased_elim} is an anytime algorithm.
 Also note that the regret of the UCB algorithm does not decrease during the first $150$ rounds.